Maritime object classification with SAR imagery using quantum kernel methods: Numerical Experimental Setup

 \subsection{Kernels}

-We now provide definitions of the various classical and quantum kernels which are trialled and used in the workflow described in the previous subsection and Figure~\ref{fig:Workflow_schematic}.
+We now provide definitions of the various classical and quantum kernels which are trialled and used in the workflow described in the previous subsection (Figure~\ref{fig:Workflow_schematic}).
 We start by defining the classical kernels.
-The first classical kernel is the \emph{linear kernel}, denoted \(\mathcal{K}_{\textrm{lin}}:\mathcal{X}\times\mathcal{X}\to\R\), which is defined by the standard Euclidean inner product of its arguments,